mayconfmelo/min-manual/README.md

 ## Description

-Generate modern manuals, without loosing the simplicity and looks of old manuals.
-This package draws inspiration from the simplicity of the Linux manpages as they look in terminal emulators today, adapting to the contemporary formatting possibilities.
-The idea is to get a modern but sober manual, without many distracting colors or decoration: just a simple informative header, technical text in confortable fonts and well-formatted code examples.
+Generate modern manuals without loosing the simplicity of old manpages.
+This package draws inspiration from old manuals while adopting the facilities of modern tools, like Markdown and documentation embedded in comments.
+The design aims to be sober: a minimal informative header, technical text in confortable fonts and well-formatted code examples.

-The package was created with Typst in mind, but also targetting the potential to universally document code from other languages: all _min-book_ features support documentation of any type of program or code, whether in a dedicated manual file or embedded in the source code itself through comments.

 ## More Information